-&lt;sup>20For the group of developed countries, we include 11 euro-zone countries (Austria, Belgium, Finland, France, Germany, Greece, Italy, Luxembourg, Netherlands, Portugal, Spain) and 7 non-eurozone countries (Canada, Denmark, Japan, Switzerland, Sweden, United Kingdom, United States).
+18For the group of developed countries, we include 11 euro-zone countries (Austria, Belgium, Finland, France, Germany, Greece, Italy, Luxembourg, Netherlands, Portugal, Spain) and 7 non-euro-zone countries (Canada, Denmark, Japan, Switzerland, Sweden, United Kingdom, United States).
 All data are obtained from the OECD database and the FRED.

-&lt;sup>21The PANIC test provides strong evidence of nonstationarity for the interest rate spreads.
+19The PANIC test provides strong evidence of nonstationarity for the interest rate spreads.